Enquil/CodeInstitute-Project-2/README.md

 Becuse im using JavaScript for basically all the HTML, i chose buttons instead of links because they acted very weird and declaring a href did not mix well with using JavaScript to generate the HTML, this is most likely because im not experienced with how these interactions work.

-No Aria-labels, i started to put them in at first but, because of how they are supposed to be used, i chose against it, got a lot of complaints
+No Aria-labels, i started to put them in at first but, but because of how they are supposed to be used, and i dont use a header because it feels so redundant, i chose against it, also got a lot of complaints from w3c.

 ## Testing
 ---

 ### Lighthouse score
+All 100, performance 92-98.

 ### JSLint